poiyomi/PoiyomiDocs/changelog/2025-08-29-poiyomi-pro-9.3.41-changelog.md

 - Presets for the Particle shader.
 - Presets for the Two Pass shader.
 - Scaling float that can be animated so particles scale properly.

+## Known Issues
+- No implementation of `poiRand2` in the Pro Shader.
+- UI broken in `2nd Pass` section.
+Possibly related to new Global Masking options.
+- Crash when AO is set to a Global Mask and AudioLink is enabled.